Bmore Historic 2019 will take place at the Baltimore Museum of Industry, 1415 Key Highway on Friday, September 27.

 What is Bmore Historic?

 Bmore Historic is a participant-led unconference for people who care about public history and historic preservation in and around Baltimore.
 This year, we are working to develop a set of sessions focused on equity and access with potential topics including improving public access to archives, universal accessibility, and interpreting controversial history.
-We are also partnering with the Baltimore Architecture Foundation and Wikimedia DC to host a special Wikipedia edit-a-thon focused on creating articles on local architects who belong to historically underrepresented groups (especially women and Black architects).
 Learn more about Bmore Historic or read our introduction to unconferences.

 What do we do at Bmore Historic?

 Bmore Historic is structured around four session blocks: two in the morning and two in the afternoon.
 We usually have between four to six sessions in each of the time blocks for a total of twenty sessions throughout the day.
 Here is our schedule:

 - 8:30 am – 9:00 am — Breakfast & Registration

 - 9:00 am – 9:40 am — Welcome & Scheduling

 - 10:00 am – 10:50 am — Morning Sessions

 - 11:00 am – 11:50 am — Late Morning Sessions